- Wind – direction, speed and effects

 There is a many features that go into kite boards but the most important is the length and width.
 Kitesurfing relies on the surface area of the board as you are constantly on the plan, skimming across the surface.
-The larger the surface area, the easier and longer the board will stay on the plan.
-The width of the board make a much bigger difference to the overall surface area than the length, if you add 1cm to the length the difference is extremely minimal, 1cm extra on the length makes the board much more efficient and will get up and riding easier and glide for longer with less power from the kite.
+The larger the surface area, the easier and longer the board will stay on the plane.
+The width of the board make a much bigger difference to the overall surface area than the length, if you add 1cm to the length the difference is extremely minimal, 1cm extra on the width makes the board much more efficient and will get up and riding easier and glide for longer with less power from the kite.

 Other features that affect a board are:

 Shape – The squarer the shape the more surface area there is at the tips, this makes the board more efficient.
 If the board has a more rounded shape it it better at carving

-Rocker – The rocker is how curved a board is, more rocker gives the board a smooth ride and soft landings but as it sits lower in the water but this produces more drag so it is less efficient.
+Rocker – The rocker is how curved a board is, more rocker gives the board a smooth ride and soft landings but as it sits lower in the water this produces more drag so it is less efficient.